vantheshark/Flatwhite/Readme.md

 Your function needs to be **virtual** to enable the cache on class.
 Or the class needs to implement an interface and be registered as that interface type.

 #### 1/ Enable class interceptor
-If you can modify the class to make the method virtual and decorate the method with **OutputCacheAttribute**, you can register the class like this:
+If you modify the class to make the method virtual and decorate the method with **OutputCacheAttribute**, you will register the class like this:

 ```C#
 public class UserService